mjirv/GKanban/README.md

 ### Install
 1. Go to https://chrome.google.com/webstore/detail/gkanban/dglfdfoakmecjafhphnkilmohpoiioli and add extension
-2. Go to "options" for the extension, choose Airtable or KanbanFlow, and input your board's ID
+2. Go to "options" for the extension, choose Airtable, KanbanFlow, or other, and input your board's ID (or URL for other providers)
 3. Refresh gmail!

 ![Screenshot](https://i.imgur.com/tFsKk8F.jpg)